littleblack111/littleblack111/COMMIT_RULES.md

 - `bump`: Bumps a version of a package or the project itself(need specification on what is bumped), specify the version bumped from and to with a arrow(->) (for example, `bump(package.json): 1.0.0 -> 1.0.1`)
 - `refactor`: A code change that neither fixes a bug nor adds a feature
 - `docs`: Updates to the documentation such as README.md or other documentation files
-- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc), or in web development, changes that are related to the style of the website
 - `test`: Including new or correcting existing tests
 - `perf`: Performance Improvements
 - `ci`: Continues Integration related changes